Adverse Information

 Temporary Skilled Migration Income Threshold (TSMIT)

-Unless an exception applies, the TSMIT is the minimum salary amount that must be paid to a worker for certain types of visas (for example the 482 TSS).
+Unless an exception applies, the TSMIT is the minimum salary amount that must be paid to a worker for certain types of visas .
 It is set against current living costs in Australia to ensure that visa holders have sufficient income to independently provide for themselves in Australia.
+TSMIT is used to assess applications nominated under the Skilled Employer Sponsored Regional (Provisional) visa (subclass 494) and the Regional Sponsored Migration Scheme (RSMS) (subclass 187) visa streams.
+From 7 December 2024, TSMIT has been replaced by CSIT for applications nominated under the subclass 482 visa stream (Core Skills).